What Is PCI Compliance?

-Implementing Strong Access Control Measures — this is one aspect of PCI compliance that is largely the responsibility of the business owner and their web development team as it addresses data security on a more localized level.
+This is one aspect of PCI compliance that is largely the responsibility of the business owner and their web development team as it addresses data security on a more localized level.

-- Restrict access to cardholder data to authorized personnel only;
+- Restrict access to cardholder data to authorized personnel only

-- Assign unique IDs to staff members with access to sensitive data using best practices for password encryption, authentication, and log-in limits;
+- Assign unique IDs to staff members with access to sensitive data using best practices for password encryption, authentication, and login limits

-- Restrict physical access to cardholder data (this primarily applies to web-hosting providers, which should limit on-site access to their datacenters to authorized personnel only.
+- Restrict physical access to cardholder data.
+This primarily applies to web-hosting providers, which should limit on-site access to their datacenters to authorized personnel only.

-Regularly Monitor and Test Networks — this is a shared responsibility between web-hosting providers and the merchant’s web development team.
+A shared responsibility between web-hosting providers and the merchant’s web development team.